dikaia-ai/weekender-blog/content/posts/jina/first-jina.md

     - flow
     - executor
     - document
-summary: 🚧 UNDER CONSTRUCTION - Using Jina.ai to create a contexualized search system for YouTube subtitles and transcripts
+summary: Using Jina.ai to create a contexualized search system for YouTube subtitles and transcripts
 ---

 ## What is Neural Search?